istio/old_issues_repo/issue_template.md

 **Is this a BUG or FEATURE REQUEST?:**

-**Did you try to review existing epics or issues to identify if this already being worked on?:**
+**Did you review existing epics or issues to identify if this already being worked on?:**

 **Bug:**
 **What happened**: